Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 If the game **gets stuck** on the splash screen, see [Error 501](#error-501).
 If you can see the splash screen but the game crashes afterward, see [The game won't start after installing Hachimi](#the-game-won-t-start-after-installing-hachimi).

+### "Account resricted" message
+This means you are banned.

 ## Windows

 ### Runtime error on launch